jadewowgreen/jadewowgreen/README.md

 ## 📊 About Me

-Hi, I'm Jade.
-I'm a Human-centered Artificial Intelligence Researcher at Indiana University's Luddy School, where I'm studying Information Science with a focus on Health Informatics & Human-Centered AI (Class of 2027).
-I'm a Luddy Direct Admit and Hudson & Holland Scholar.
+Hi, I'm Jade, a Luddy Direct Admit and Hudson & Holland Scholar studying Information Science at Indiana University Bloomington (Class of 2027).

-I work with the Proactive Health Informatics Research Group and the Laurie Burns McRobbie Serve IT Clinic, where I'm learning how AI systems can support people when designed with their needs in mind.
-I've been fortunate to work with diverse populations across health tech and community organizations, and I'm continuing to learn how to approach research thoughtfully.
+I research how AI can support people when designed with their needs in mind.
+Working with the Proactive Health Informatics Research Group and Serve IT Clinic, I focus on health informatics, accessibility, and trauma-informed research methods.

-Growing up in my family's restaurant taught me to notice what people need, even when they don't say it directly.
-I try to bring that same attention to my research work.
-I believe technology should be accessible to everyone, and I'm working to contribute to that through careful, ethical research practices.
+Always prioritize user safety, privacy, and equity.

-Outside of research, I enjoy playing piano, reading classic literature, and caring for my jade plants.
+Outside of research: piano, books, jade plants, dreaming of a duck farm with unlimited matcha.

 ## 💼 Research Experience

 **Research Undergraduate** @ Proactive Health Informatics Research Group (Sep 2025 - Dec 2025)

-→ Contributing to grant-supported human-centered AI research on women's reproductive health; applying user-centered design principles to investigate how AI systems can support health outcomes
+→ Contributing to grant-supported human-centered AI research on women's reproductive health; investigating how AI systems can support health outcomes

 → Conducting user research with 50+ participants across 8 user segments using interviews, diary studies, and usability testing; analyzing findings through thematic analysis to inform product decisions